edgebips/johnny/johnny/base/instrument.md

 - `strike: Optional[Decimal]`: The strike price of an option (Decimal).

-- `multiplier: int`: A multiplier for the contract, i.e., the contract size.
+- `multiplier: float`: A multiplier for the contract, i.e., the contract size.
+  Some products require a fractional one unfortunately, e.g. `/BTC`, `/MYM`.

   This is a multiplier for the quantity.
 For equities, this is 1.
 For equity options, it should be set to 100.
 For futures contracts, set to whatever the